What is re-enrolment and re-declaration?

 Choosing a re-enrolment date

-This gives them a six-month timeframe in which they can choose a re-enrolment date, but they must have the same re-enrolment date for all staff they have to re-enrol.
+They must have the same re-enrolment date for all staff they have to re-enrol.

 Therefore, where an employer operates more than one pay cycle, for example monthly and weekly, they cannot use one re-enrolment date for monthly paid workers and another for weekly paid workers.